Time after time, I come across salespeople dealing with the single most common challenge in sales: setting great appointments.

 One of the most common pieces of criticism I get about using a script is that it’s robotic and ends up making the salesperson say the same thing to every single person.
 But that doesn’t have to be true.
 You can personalize your script—and you should.

 At my own organization, we use highly personalized prospect and call scripts.
 We leverage information such as where prospects are located, what their titles are, what their company names are, and more.
-Anything that can personalize the script will make it that much more powerful.
+Anything that can personalize the script will make it that much more powerful and will lead to more leads and potential clients.

 What’s more, personalizing your script shows the prospect that you’ve done your homework, which makes it much more likely that they’ll give you the next 30 seconds to engage them in a conversation…and ultimately set a meeting.